opensafely-core/backend-server/playbook.md

     docker run --rm -it --privileged --pid=host ghcr.io/opensafely-core/tools

-Find the pid of the relevent process inside the job in question:
+Find the pid of the relevant process inside the job in question:

     ps faux | less